-If a painter takes the path of illustration he or she is the suspect.
-If the illustrator tries to find a gallery is labelled defiled.
-Illustrators are uninvited guests in the world of Fine Arts and their club.
-When the critics of art want to punish an artist they will call his or her painting as an illustration.
+If a painter takes the path of illustration, he or she is the suspect.
+If the illustrator tries to find a gallery it is labelled defiled.
+Illustrators are uninvited guests from the world of Fine Arts and their club.
+When the critics of art want to punish an artist, they will call his or her painting an illustration.
 Each and every painter is aware that the word ‘illustration’ is the ultimate insult or criticism they can get for their work of art.

 David Smith – the prominent sculptor’s opinion on Fine Art & Illustrations

 It sounds amusing.
 But these definitions given to artists can seriously affect their status and marketability.
 It can clearly suggest who is in demand and who is not.
 David Smith, the sculptor, defined commercial art as “Art that meets the minds and needs of other people,” and fine art as “Art that meets the mind and needs of the artist.”
 By interpreting this definition, we can say that there are many fine artists whom you can call commercial and there are some illustrators whom you can call fine artists.
 Andy Warhol comments that “the finest art of all is the business of art.”
 This seems to go disregarded in the art school formula.

 Try to see illustration as an outlet for “work done to meet the mind and needs of the artist” if your artistic approach remains the same for both illustration and fine arts.
 This way you can be a figurative artist.

 Painting – an ideal resource for expressing new meanings

 You can discover many things from a painting.
 It is the best place to explore and find new meanings of expression.
 You can bring life to these rare discoveries and translate them into images and words with the help of illustration.